the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_1_css_layout/_index.md

 </nav>
 ```

-One small thing: the logout button is still getting pushed all the way to the left in the
+One small thing: the logout button is still getting pushed all the way to the right in the
 menu when the screen is smaller.
 This doesn't look so great :/ We can fix this by using CSS
 to tell the element to only add margin when the window size is larger than a certain *breakpoint*.
 If you look at the nav element classes on line 1 above, you'll see that the navbar is set to